khoirulmuzakka/FuncCraft/docs/source/mechanisms.rst

 Implemented mechanisms
 ======================

-This page is the compact registry of implemented mechanism names.
-For the mathematical formulas and complete ``FunctionSpec``/``SuiteSpec`` examples, see :doc:`construction`.
+This page lists the implemented primitive functions, transforms, value transforms, and composition modes.
+YAML/spec parsers normalize case, spaces, hyphens, and underscores before matching names.

 Base functions
 --------------

 Primitive functions are exposed through ``BasicFunctionId``.
-The current registry contains:
+Numeric IDs and names can both be used in YAML.

 .. list-table::
    :header-rows: 1